matomatical/iclr-volume/README.md

 This puts my experience as a reviewer and author into perspective.

-* As a reviewer, I submitted three reviews, approximately one the day before the review deadline, one the day of the deadline, and one the day after.
+* As a reviewer, I submitted three reviews, respectively the day before, of, and after the deadline.
 It seems this is pretty typical.
 * As an author, for one paper we managed to submit rebuttals on the 17th of November.
 This was really early, and maybe we shouldn't have pushed so hard.
 For my other paper we ran some additional experiments and submitted